oweitman/ioBroker.tvprogram/README.md

 ```

 #### Search
-With this widget you can search for broadcast within the title, in a range of time and for a broadcast type.
+With this widget you can search for broadcast within the title, a start date and for a broadcast type.
+The input field "From" ist prefilled with the actual date. if this field is unchanged the search starts with the actual time.
+if you change this field to a future or past date, the search starts at 00:00 of this date.

 The following attributes are available for configuration in vis